gpaOliveira/java-selenium/README.md

 # Properties

-Parameters can be set on `src/test/resources/application.properties`.
-Currently supporting those entries:
+Parameters can be set on `src/test/resources/application.properties` and if not they will be taken from the bash environment.

+That file is **not** version controlled to avoid having passwords and emails in git.

+Currently those are the entries supported:

+* timeout: implicit wait time in seconds (defaults to 3);
-* headless: true or false
+* headless: true or false (defaults to true);
+* user_good_username: the email of a good user to login successfully;
+* user_good_password: the password for a good user to login successfully;

 # Logs

 Logging is generated in the traditional maven path `target/surefire-reports` for each test run.
 A `test-output.log` is generated on the main folder.

-They are acessible as artifacts during the Github Actions run.
+They are accessible as artifacts during the Github Actions run.
 A future step would be to integrate that log with Allure somehow.

 # Report